-The following table shows the fees incurred for services rendered on a worldwide basis by the company's independent auditor, in 2011 and 2010.
+The following table shows the fees incurred for services rendered on a worldwide basis by the company's independent auditor in 2011 and 2010.
 All such services were preapproved by the committee in accordance with the preapproval policy.

-2011 (millions) 2010 (millions) Audit Fees •Annual audit of consolidated and subsidiary financial statements, including Sarbanes-Oxley 404 attestation •Reviews of quarterly financial statements •Other services normally provided by the auditor in connection with statutory and regulatory filings \$9.1 \$8.7 Audit-Related Fees Assurance and related services reasonably related to the performance of the audit or reviews of the financial statements - 2011 and 2010: primarily related to employee benefit plan and other ancillary audits, and due diligence services on potential acquisitions \$1.3 \$0.8 Tax Fees •2011 and 2010: primarily related to consulting and compliance services \$2.9 \$0.9 All Other Fees •2011 and 2010: primarily related to compliance services outside the U.S. \$0.9 \$0.1 Total \$14.2 \$10.5
+2011 (millions) 2010 (millions) Audit Fees •Annual audit of consolidated and subsidiary financial statements, including Sarbanes-Oxley 404 attestation •Reviews of quarterly financial statements •Other services normally provided by the auditor in connection with statutory and regulatory filings \$9.1 \$8.7 Audit-Related Fees Assurance and related services reasonably related to the performance of the audit or reviews of the financial statements - 2011 and 2010: primarily related to employee benefit plan and other ancillary audits, and due diligence services on potential and completed acquisitions \$1.3 \$0.8 Tax Fees •2011 and 2010: primarily related to consulting and compliance services \$2.9 \$0.9 All Other Fees •2011: primarily related to integration services for an acquisition •2010: primarily related to compliance services outside the U.S. \$0.9 \$0.1 Total \$14.2 \$10.5